srich009/rshell/README.md

 * Krishna Pakalapati - https://github.com/KrishnaP7

 ## Introduction
-This program is a working subset of Linux BASH that supports basic commands.
+This program is a small working subset of Linux BASH that supports basic commands and connectors.

 ## Installation
 Run these commands in your terminal to install and run rshell on your system